GPS location spoofer

 A bit mixed

-To summarize, Fake GPS Location does what it's supposed to and it does it relatively well.
+To summarize, Fake GPS Location does what it's supposed to, and it does it relatively well.
 It's straightforward to use and offers some nice extra options like ISP spoofing, as well.
-That said, the aforementioned bug will give some users pause despite there being a workaround for it.
+That said, the aforementioned bug will give some users pause, despite a workaround.
 Now, if you don't mind that, it's still worth checking out.
 Just know there are other options out there.